sgilliar37/sgilliar37.github.io/workload_radar.md

+**Workload Radar**

 What it is:

-Team Workload shows how much open work each person is carrying across every team — not just what they are assigned, but everything where they are named as the Developer, Tester, or Designer too.
+Workload Radar shows how much open work each person is carrying across every team — not just what they are assigned, but everything where they are named as the Developer, Tester, or Designer too.
 That union is something no stock Jira report can group by, and it is the whole point of the app: spot who is overloaded, what is blocked, and what has gone stale.

 It comes in two places: a compact dashboard gadget (a top-N view you add to a Jira dashboard) and the full-width Workload Radar page (everyone), reached from the Apps menu.
 Both show the same numbers.